- 1 tablespoon cornstarch

 - In a small bowl, combine cornstarch and water until smooth.
 Stir in the corn syrup, soy sauce, sherry, garlic and ginger; set aside.

 - In a nonstick skillet or wok, stir-fry green pepper in oil for 3 minutes.
-Add shrimp; cook 3 minutes longer or until shrimp turn pink.
+Add shrimp; stir-fry 3 minutes longer or until shrimp turn pink.

 - Stir cornstarch mixture and add to the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Add tomato; heat through.
 Serve with rice if desired.
 Yield: 4 servings.